 The BBC’s decision has been controversial.
 During a Commons debate on 11 June 2019, Tom Watson, Labour’s Deputy Leader and Shadow Secretary of State, noted the 2017 Conservative Manifesto commitment to maintain free TV licences “for the duration of this parliament”.
 He said that older people had been “betrayed”.
-In response, Jeremy Wright, the Secretary of State, said that the 2017 Act meant that the BBC had responsibility for what to do about the licence fee concession.
+In response, Jeremy Wright, the then Secretary of State, said that the 2017 Act meant that the BBC had responsibility for what to do about the concession.
 He also said that the BBC “can and should do more to support older people”.

-An Age UK petition demanding that the Government takes back responsibility for funding free licences for everyone aged over 75 has received over 600,000 signatures.
+An Age UK petition demanding that the Government take back responsibility for funding free licences for everyone aged over-75 received over 634,000 signatures.

 However, the Intergenerational Foundation has said there is “simply no reason why retired judges, lawyers, bankers and doctors should receive a free TV licence when younger generations are struggling financially."